Whitinsville, Massachusetts: Whitin Community Center

-The Whitin Community Center today is a vibrant organization with 4,500 members.
+The Whitin Community Center is an organization with 4,500 members.
 The center also, through its mission, services at least as many non-members.
 It is a recognized 501(c)(3) non-profit organization providing child care and family recreational services.
 With over 200 families currently served, it is the largest Child Care Center in the Blackstone Valley with a pre-kindergarten school, full day care for pre-schoolers, and a large school-age program that provides supervision before and after school, and all day long on school vacation periods.

 The center launched a new Outreach program in 1995, funded entirely by donations, with the goal of bringing together all the children of the community, regardless of neighborhoods, economic status, or whether or not they were Center members.
 Organized Saturday afternoon activities, open swimming, day trips to museums and baseball games, youth theater, teen dances, and concerts are just some of the many activities.
 In January 2002 a new facility opened – the Rockdale Youth Center – providing free after school programs and supervision for youngsters ages 8–13.
 In the fall of 2005, the Center purchased the building housing the program (2219 Providence Road, Northbridge).